 Have you ever heard of Lakeland’s first successful export, distributed all over Britain?
 We have it on display – the Neolithic stone axes from the Langdale axe “factories”.
-Yes, already in the Neolithic era humans started to shape the landscape through quarrying and farming.
+In the Neolithic era humans started to shape the landscape through quarrying and farming.
 The Lake District would once have been a dense woodland.
-Visit the museum to explore how a natural landscape became highly industrialised.
-Find out about the oldest resident in Keswick – the River Greta, whose water was the engine for a wealth of water powered industry.
+Visit the Museum to explore how a natural landscape became highly industrialised.
+Find out about the River Greta, whose water was the engine for a wealth of water-powered industry.

-- Artefacts related to farming and dairy production
+- Objects relating to farming and dairy production

-- Cabinet display focusing on mining, showing specimens of the area including the Caldbeck minerals
+- Mining objects, showing specimens of the area including the Caldbeck minerals

 - Information on Force Crag mine and dealing with a mining legacy